 With the advancement of space exploration comes the need to develop technologies and practices that protect the integrity of scientific investigations in space.
 Planetary protection is the practice of preventing cross contamination between earth and any celestial body of interest in a mission.
-This ensures credibility of the data collected during space missions while protecting the earth from extra-terrestrial organisms (backward contamination) and vice versa (forward contamination) [1].
+This ensures credibility of the data collected during space missions while protecting the earth from extra-terrestrial organisms (backward contamination) and vice versa (forward contamination).

-Although contamination control technologies for planetary protection are established for uncrewed missions, scientists are exploring technologies for crewed missions where microbial mitigation have increased complexity levels due to risk of recontamination by human contact [1,2].
-Furthermore, existing technologies approved by National Aeronautics and Space Administration (NASA) and the European Cooperation for Space Standardization (ECSS) for uncrewed missionsdry heat microbial reduction (DHMR) and vaporized hydrogen peroxide (VHP) bio decontamination, have certain drawbacks [3-7].
-The ECSS reported that DHMR can damage heat sensitive materials while VHP can cause detrimental material alteration [6,7].
-Knowledge gaps related to required concentrations in VHP, it's delivery mechanism and material compatibility have also hindered its utilization in space missions [2].
+Although contamination control technologies for planetary protection are established for uncrewed missions, scientists are exploring technologies for crewed missions where microbial mitigation have increased complexity levels due to risk of recontamination by human contact.
+Furthermore, existing technologies approved by National Aeronautics and Space Administration (NASA) and the European Cooperation for Space Standardization (ECSS) for uncrewed missions- dry heat microbial reduction (DHMR) and vaporized hydrogen peroxide (VHP) bio decontamination, have certain drawbacks3-7.
+The ECSS reported that DHMR can damage heat sensitive materials while VHP can cause detrimental material alteration.
+Knowledge gaps related to required concentrations in VHP, it's delivery mechanism and material compatibility have also hindered its utilization in space missions.
 Thus, there is a need for alternative technologies that can overcome disadvantages of currently approved methods for uncrewed missions while addressing microbial mitigation in crewed missions.

-Researchers have identified non-thermal plasma (NTP) as a potential alternative to traditional decontamination methods used in planetary protection and other areas like food preservation and surface sterilization [8-11].
-Dielectric barrier discharge (DBD) is a type of NTP which has been proven effective against a variety of microbes including bacterial endospores which is crucial for planetary protection applications [9-14].
+Researchers have identified non-thermal plasma (NTP) as a potential alternative to traditional decontamination methods used in planetary protection and other areas like food preservation and surface decontamination8-11.
+Dielectric barrier discharge (DBD) is a type of NTP which has been proven effective against a variety of microbes including bacterial endospores which is crucial for planetary protection applications9-14.
 DBD is the electrical discharge formed between two electrodes separated by a dielectric barrier when a high enough AC voltage is applied across them.
 As the name suggests, surface DBD (SDBD) is the DBD formed on a surface.
-SDBD is unique as it causes generation of reactive species while influencing the flow of the surrounding gas without employing any moving parts.
-DBD decontamination occurs through direct contact with discharge or indirect contact with reactive species formed by the discharge [15].
+SDBD is unique as it causes generation of reactive species while influencing the flow of the surrounding gas without employing any moving parts-making it a widely used technology for active aerodynamic flow control in addition to decontamination applications.
+DBD decontamination occurs through direct contact with discharge or indirect contact with reactive species formed by the discharge.
 Indirect DBD treatment is advantageous for treating hidden surfaces and surfaces relatively larger than the discharge area.
-When SDBD is generated in air, reactive oxygen and nitrogen species (RONS) are formed that can destroy microorganisms like bacteria, viruses and fungi.
-One such species is ozone which is known to cause microbial inactivation and is the longest living species in comparison to other RONS formed during SDBD generation in air [16,17].
-The mechanism of such microbial inactivation occurs through a progressive set of complex reactions that lead to destruction of cellular surface, leakage of cellular surface, leakage of cellular components and cell lysis, finally inactivating the micro-organism [18].